Calves are some of the most underestimated and ignored muscles in the human body.

 How to a Use Seated Calf Raise Machine

-Using the calf raise machine is not complicated at all and the process is very similar, whether you use a seated or standing version.
+Performing calf raises is not complicated at all and the process is very similar, whether you use a seated or standing version.

 Let’s begin with the seated calf raise machine:

 Sit on the padded chair and put your thighs and knees under the leg pad.
 The pad shouldn’t press too hard on your thighs, it should feel comfortable enough.
 Keep in mind that a seated calf raise machine can be adjusted depending on your height.
 There is lever under the padded seat which helps you adjust the height of the chair.

 Once you have your thighs under the leg pad, put the balls of your feet on top of the footrest and lower your heels as much as possible.
 If you’re using it for the first time, make sure you choose a small weight until you learn the proper form to do the exercise.